Southwark schools bulletin

 We need more governors to join the SGA management committee to keep our schools thriving.
 The SGA is a great forum for governors from maintained and academy schools in Southwark, meeting once a term to discuss important issues.
 We have seven vacancies and would love for you to join us.
 We're excited to relaunch the SGA in Autumn 2025 and your participation is key to this.
 Please self-nominate if you’re interested.

->> Southwark Governor Training Summer 2025
+>> Southwark governor training summer 2025

 Governor Services have produced a training brochure for the Summer 2025 training programme.
 We have sessions for new and longstanding governors, sessions which will develop your skills and specialist knowledge, and sessions aimed at chairs and leading governors.
 Please share with your boards.
 If you have a question contact selina.mcclure@southwark.gov.uk.